As I work on changes with this blog one thing I realized I had to change related to the very first series I created on my blog. Dream Experience.

 The issue is we often tape scripture to the framework of our dream, in that, we look at scripture and try to make it fit.
 We wonder if the Lord is “speaking” to us through the dream or sending us a sign.
 I know I did, and that’s why I shared the dream.

 Jesus is how God speaks today.
 Jesus is the sign we received.

 That’s why we turn to the Bible and seek Him in prayer.
 We have no reason to seek Him in dreams because we do not have solid truth to prove it’s Him.
 Just because something sounds like scripture and sounds like Christ doesn’t mean it is Him.
 Satan appears like an angel of light and his messengers do likewise.
 Don’t trust something just because it sounds like scripture and looks Christian.

 (NIV) 2 Corinthians 11:14-15, “And no wonder, for Satan himself masquerades as an angel of light.
 It is not surprising, then, if his servants also masquerade as servants of righteousness.
 Their end will be what their actions deserve.”

 NO WONDER false prophets of today are so vague with their wording and say the same thing over and over.
-It’s a cover and itching just enough to our ears!
+It’s a cover and itching just enough to our ears.
 We desire more of it, it’s never filling.
-I always desired MORE dreams with scriptural themes.
+I always desired MORE dreams with scriptural themes, it was never enough.